aws-solutions/media-services-application-mapper/docs/DEV_PROCESS.md

 ## Issues

-Use Issues to track new features, bugs, documentation changes and anything requiring a response.
+Use [Issues](https://github.com/awslabs/aws-media-services-application-mapper/issues) to track new features, bugs, documentation changes and anything requiring a response.
 The best way to contact the development team to ask a question or suggest a change is through Issues.
 The project team will receive a notification when a new Issue is submitted and a member will review the Issue and update the labels as needed.
 Watch for comments to Issues you've submitted in case a team member or other contributors needs to ask you a question or supply an answer.

 ## Milestones and Projects

-The MSAM team uses a single Milestone to track the Issues included in the related release.
+The MSAM team uses a single [Milestone](https://github.com/awslabs/aws-media-services-application-mapper/milestones) to track the Issues included in the related release.
 Milestones are named *vX.Y.Z* matching the version number of the release.
-The team will also create a new project board for the release that tracks the Issues in the milestone.
+The team will also create a new [Project](https://github.com/awslabs/aws-media-services-application-mapper/projects) board for the release that tracks the Issues in the milestone.

 ## Stages